MaivaSoftwares/MaivaSoftwares/README.md

 <p >With a passion in engineering, I build systems.
 I love programming, I love finding solutions to critical problems.

-With a strong background in DevOps, system administration, backend development, and database management, I excel at deploying and maintaining robust applications that meet user needs.
-I thrive in collaborative team environments, work well under pressure, and consistently deliver high-quality solutions within tight deadlines.
+With a sound background in DevOps, system administration, backend development, and database management, I excel at deploying and maintaining robust applications.
+I would love to mention that I love to work with a team.
 </p>
 <h2>Project Highlights</h2>